fzingg/hyperloop-showcase/README.md

 };
 ```

-We have set webpack up so that when a css file is required it uses the style loader to process the file.
-Because the bootstrap css file will require font face files, we also have 4 font loaders.
-All this will package up everything when we require any css file.
+We have setup Webpack to use the style loader for processing a CSS file when one is required.
+Because the Bootstrap CSS file will require font face files, we also have 4 font loaders.
+Now when any CSS file is required, we will have everything we need neatly packaged up.

-Now we are ready to require CSS files, and have webpack build a complete bundle including the css and any fonts referenced.
+We are now ready to require CSS files and have Webpack build a complete bundle including the CSS and any fonts referenced.

-To bundle in the bootstrap css file add this line to `webpack/client_only.js`
+To bundle in the Bootstrap CSS file add this line to `webpack/client_only.js`
 ```javascript
 //webpack/client_only.js

 require('bootstrap/dist/css/bootstrap.css');
 ```

-And install the bootstrap package
+And install the Bootstrap package
 ```text
 npm install bootstrap --save
 ```

 Now run `webpack` to update our bundles, and restart your server.
 Now our button is properly styled you should be rewarded with a nice Bootstrap styled green Success Button.

-Now that everything is loaded, lets update our component to use a few more of the Bootstrap components.
+Now that everything is loaded, let's update our component to use a few more of the Bootstrap components.
 Update your Show component so that it looks like this:

 ```ruby
 #app/views/components/home/show.rb